Optimal stochastic extragradient schemes for pseudomonotone stochastic variational inequality problems and their variants: Introduction

 The WWA can be presented in a more convenient fashion if $Z(p) = F(p) - e$.} {While the consumption sector is captured by $Z(p)$, the set $Y$ represents the set of technology available and $y \in Y$ represents either input (negative) or output (positive) based on sign.
-The set $Y$ satisfies two requirements: (i) free disposal or that goods may be aribitrarily wasted without using further inputs or $-\Real_n^+ \subseteq Y$; and (ii) production requires some inputs (no free lunch) or $Y \cap \Real_+^n = \{0\}.$ Consequently, an equilibrium of the economy $(Y,Z)$ is given by a $p \in {\cal P}$ such that
+The set $Y$ satisfies two requirements: (i) \uvs{\em Free disposal} \uvs{:} goods may be aribitrarily wasted without using further inputs or $-\Real_n^+ \subseteq Y$; and (ii) \uvs{``\em No free lunch'':} production requires some inputs or $Y \cap \Real_+^n = \{0\}.$ Consequently, an equilibrium of the economy $(Y,Z)$ is given by a $p \in {\cal P}$ such that